 Even so, all pharmaceuticals have risks, and they merit close monitoring.
 While the Salk polio vaccination has been shown to be extremely safe, the live attenuated (Sabin) vaccine can actually cause paralytic polio—about three cases of polio per million people vaccinated.
 The problem is that the live virus used in the vaccine can revert back to a disease-causing state, leading to polio, not in vaccinated individuals but in others to whom they pass the virus.
 In 1976, the swine flu vaccine caused cases of Guillain-Barré syndrome, a condition of weakness caused by an autoimmune reaction to the vaccine.
 The syndrome is fatal in about 5% of cases and disabling in others.
 There were 362 cases during the first six weeks of the vaccination program, leading to its discontinuation.
 Concerns about COVID-19 vaccines have been fueled by the rush to create a workable vaccine.

 The COVID-19 vaccines use methods that are far different from those used for polio or swine flu, and evidence so far suggests that serious long-term side effects are extremely unlikely.
-Even so, many consumers are taking a “wait and see” attitude, deferring vaccination until more data are in.

 Are Vaccines Animal-Tested?